 If you do it at home, you can relax, do retakes, even get some great shots of your individual products to list online too if you are so inclined.

-As a promoter, nothing is more annoying than people who don’t take the time to read and carefully follow directions, or who ask the same questions over and over that are clearly answered on an events website or in the vendor contract etc. Do your homework, be polite in your inquiries and thorough in your application process.
+As a promoter, nothing is more annoying than people who don’t take the time to read and carefully follow directions.
+Be careful to go through all information before asking questions.
+Most are answered on an events website or in the vendor contract etc. Do your homework, be polite in your inquiries and thorough in your application process.

 Getting Accepted Into Juried Craft Fairs